Manipur (princely state)

+Kangleipak State

 The early history of Manipur is composed of mythical narratives.
-The Kangla Fort, located on the banks of the Imphal River, is where the palace of King Pakhangba was located.
-It was built in 1632 by king Khagemba, who had defeated Chinese invaders.
-In the fort, a number of temples that had traditional religious significance are located.
-Kangla means "dry land" in the old Meitei language.
+The location of the Kangla Fort on the banks of the Imphal River is believed to be where King Pakhangba built his first palace.

-Kangleipak State

-Loyumba Shinyen, the written constitution of Kangleipak was formally developed by King Loiyumba (1074-1121) in 1110 AD.
+Loyumba Shinyen, the written constitution of Kangleipak was formally developed by King Loiyumba (1074–1121) in 1110 AD.
 He consolidated the kingdom by incorporating most of the principalities in the surrounding hills.
 After subjugating all the villages within their valley Kangleipak kings grew in power and began a policy of expansion beyond their territory.
 In 1443 King Ningthoukhomba raided Akla (present day Tamu, Myanmar), an area ruled by Shan people, initiating a policy of Manipuri claims to the neighbouring Kabaw Valley.

 The zenith of the Kangleipak State was reached under the rule of King Khagemba (1597–1652).
 Khagemba's brother Prince Shalungba was not happy about Khagemba's rule so he fled to the Taraf where he allied with the local Bengali Muslim leaders.
 With a contingent of Bengali Muslim soldiers led by Muhammad Sani, Shalungba then attempted to invade Manipur but the soldiers were captured and made to work as labourers in Manipur.
 These soldiers married local Meitei women and adapted to the Meitei language.
 They introduced hookah to Manipur and founded the Meitei Pangals (Manipuri Muslim community).
 It is claimed that Manipur learned the art of making gunpowder from the Chinese merchants who visited the state around 1630 and had started making rockets named Meikappi by the early 18th century.